 This annual report is of the group comprising Incremental Oil and Gas Ltd ("the parent entity") and its subsidiaries (collectively "the Group").
 The Group's functional and presentation currency is USD (\$).
-At 1 January 2011 the Company adopted the US Dollar as its functional and presentation currency.
 Unless otherwise stated, all amounts in the Annual Report are in US Dollars.

-A description of the Group's operations and of its principal activities is included in the review of operations and activities on pages 7 to 12.
+A description of the Group's operations and of its principal activities is included in the review of operations and activities on pages 7 to 11.
 The Directors' Report is not part of the financial report.

-2013 HIGHLIGHTS
+2014 HIGHLIGHTS